-As the Government continues to ease lockdown restrictions and organisations are increasingly welcoming staff back into their premises, it is understandable why many employers are introducing testing in the workplace to determine whether any of its staff have, or may have, COVID-19 – widespread transmission of the disease throughout the workforce would have an inevitable and significant impact on a business.
+It is understandable that many employers may wish to introduce testing in the workplace to determine whether any of its staff have, or may have, COVID-19.
+Widespread transmission of the disease throughout the workforce would have an inevitable and significant impact on a business.

-Carrying out testing on your workforce is not mandatory nor is it explicitly recommended by the Government.
-That doesn’t mean you shouldn’t do so; however, it is key that testing is conducted responsibly and with your data protection obligations in mind.
+Despite this, carrying out testing on your workforce is not mandatory nor is it explicitly recommended by the Government.
+That doesn’t mean you shouldn’t do so.
+However, it is key that testing is conducted responsibly and with your data protection obligations in mind.
 We set out below answers to a number of FAQs:

 - Do we need to obtain consent to test a worker?
 Yes – to do otherwise could amount to a serious breach of contract and lead to complaints including, at worst, constructive unfair dismissal.
 Practically speaking, if clear reasons for testing are given to staff (i.e. to minimise the risk of transmission and avoid business closure), they are likely to be forthcoming with consent.